 M.Sc.
-CHEMISTRY (I SEMESTER) 15CHEP0101 Inorganic Chemistry - I (4 credit)
+CHEMISTRY (I SEMESTER)

+21CHEP0101 INORGANIC CHEMISTRY-I (4 credits)

 Objectives: The objective of the course is to develop an understanding of both structure and chemical bonding of inorganic compounds and the basic concepts of acids and bases.
-Specific learning outcomes: At the end of the course, students will be able to:

-- > Predict the chemistry, theories involved and structure of ionic compounds - Assess the types of hybridization involved in ionic solids - > Identify the type of crystal structure exist in ionic solids - > Describe the type of defects in metals, band theory and solid state reaction - Appreciate the basic concepts of acid-bases and theories involved in it
+- > Predict the chemistry and theories involved in the structure of ionic compounds. - > Assess the types of hybridization involved in ionic solids. - > Identify the type of crystal structure exist in ionic solids. - > Describe the type of defects in metals, band theory and solid state reaction. - > Appreciate the basic concepts of acid-bases and theories involved init.